 1. Sign up for a CBackup credential, download CBackup on your computer, and log in to the CBackup app.

-2. Head to the Backup Tasks tab and click on New Task to pick Local Files.
+2. Head to the Backup tab and click on Backup PC to CBackup Cloud.

 We talked about the top 6 zero-knowledge cloud storage providers in this post.
 Every cloud solution differs from each others in many aspects, such as main features and pricing.
 And there is another PC cloud backup service with high security, CBackup, that you can use to protect your PC and cloud files as well.